tartarughina/zed-jsp/README.md

-# zed-jsp
+# JSP extension for Zed

-JSP extension for Zed
+This extension provides syntax highlighting and language support for JSP (JavaServer Pages) in the [Zed editor](https://zed.dev/).